bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="const thisTab = this.attr href." />
 </p>

-We can do that very easily down here, again, using this keyword.
-I&apos;m going to make a variable var, this tab.
+<p>We can do that very easily down here, again, using this keyword.
+I&apos;m
+going to make a variable var, this tab.
 I&apos;m going to assign it a value it can be var it can be constant I&apos;ll just use const for now.
 I&apos;m going to use the, this keyword I&apos;m going to use in our <b>jQuery</b>
 object and I&apos;m going to use.attr, which is the attribute method in
 <b>jQuery</b> that allows me to get a particular attribute on an element
-and what attribute do you want, I want the href.
+and what attribute do you want, I want the href.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 234. test alert, tabs-2 (137) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">